SebsCubs/energy-plus-DRL/README.md

- # RL - EmsPy (work in progress...)
+# eplus-DRL

-### The EmsPy Python package was made to facilitate Reinforcement Learning (RL) algorithm research for developing and testing Building Control Agents (BCAs) for intelligent building and HVAC automation using EnergyPlus's (E+) building energy simulator and wrapping their Energy Management System (EMS) Python API.
+### This library was created to allow for quick prototyping, training and testing of building control strategies based on Deep Reinforcement Learning (DRL).
+It is heavily inspired by mechyai's [RL-EmsPy library](https://github.com/mechyai/RL-EmsPy).
+I attempted to provide a more streamlined process to create different control strategies, enable parallelization, plotting, versioning and a more complete release in general.

-*This repo was constructed by someone with little experience with EnergyPlus and software/programming, but wanted to assist in creating a simplistic but flexible building 'environment' interface for RL building control research.
-Any feedback or improvements to the repo is welcomed.*
+*Any feedback or improvements to the repo are welcome.*

 ### Introduction